urmt/Swarm_Labs_Experiment_SFH/docs/InstructionsManual.md

 rewrite this example using the weave_labs.weave example instead of this one:

+rewrite this example using the weave_labs.weave example instead of this one:

 Example: Swarm V-Formation
 This program (swarm_v_formation.weave) coordinates three robots into a V-shape: